 NOTICE OF PUBLIC HEARING #1

-Huron County intends to apply to the Ohio Development Services Agency for program year 2021 under the Community Development Block Grant (CDBG) Program, a federally funded program administered by the State.
-CDBG programs can fund a broad range of planning, community improvement and housing related activities that must be designed to primarily benefit low-moderate income persons, aid in the prevention of elimination of slum and blight or meet an urgent need within the community.
-The County is eligible for the following PY 2021 Community Development programs, providing the County meets the applicable requirements:
+Huron County intends to apply to the Ohio Development Services Agency for program year 2023 under the Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME), federally funded programs administered by the Office of Community Development (OCD).
+CDBG and HOME programs can fund a broad range of planning, community improvement and housing related activities that must be designed to primarily benefit low-moderate income persons, aid in the prevention of elimination of slum and blight or meet an urgent need within the community.
+It is estimated, the County may be eligible for the following PY2023 Community Development programs, providing the County meets the applicable requirements:

-- Community Housing Impact and Preservation Program (CHIP): biennial for approximately $400,000 alone or for approximately $1,050,000 in partnership with the City of Norwalk and the City of Willard – designed to improve housing conditions and strengthen neighborhoods.
+- Community Housing Impact and Preservation Program (CHIP): biennial for approximately $400,000 alone or for approximately $1,050,000 in partnership with City of Norwalk, and the City of Willard – designed to improve housing conditions and strengthen neighborhoods.